-Fig. \ref{Fig2}($c$) shows the $S_C(q,\infty)$ of the $A$-samples with $c_P = 10.43$ g/l.
-Large numbers of small crystallites appeared within days and grew to final sizes ($(0.4 - 0.8)$ mm) within several weeks.
-Neither additional peaks nor a shift in peak positions appears for the mixtures.
-This excludes the formation of compounds and of substitutional crystals.
+The $E$-samples in Fig. \ref{fig2}($b$) show fluid order up to $c_P = 9.05$ g/l and a minimum of the structural relaxation time at $c_P = 8.10$ g/l.
+For $c_P \geq 10.43$ g/l we observe crystallization, while for $c_P \geq 15.08$ g/l the samples initially are amorphous again.
+Their $f(q,t)$ show plateau-like features. $E9$ and $E10$ finally started crystallizing after two years.
+We then varied the composition with $c_P$ above the crystallization threshold.
+Fig. \ref{fig2}($c$) shows the $S_C(q,\infty)$ of the $A$-samples with $c_P = 12.54$ g/l.
+Large numbers of small crystallites appeared within days and grew to final sizes (0.4 - 0.8 mm) within several weeks.
+Absence of additional peaks and shifts in peak positions with $x_s$ excludes the formation of compounds and of substitutional crystals.
 By comparison to the $S_C(q,\infty)$ of the two pure samples we identify $A2$ and $A3$ to show crystals of both species, while $A4$ contains $S$-crystals only.
-The simultaneous occurrence of both crystal species shows that the systems are above the eutectic pressure (c.f.
-Fig. \ref{Fig1}).
-In all mixtures the observed lattice constants equal those of the pure samples within experimental uncertainty.
-Using the effective radii, $R_{eff,i}$, and the number densities inferred from the peak maxima we may calculate the volume fractions for both coexisting crystal species.
-In all samples we obtained values of $\Phi =0.73 \pm 0.02$.
+This simultaneous occurrence of both crystal species shows that the systems are above the eutectic pressure (c.f.
+Fig. \ref{fig1}).
+Within experimental uncertainty the observed lattice constants and thus the particle number densities $n$ equal those of the pure samples.
+Using the latter and the effective radii, $R_{eff,i}$, we obtain the volume fractions for both coexisting crystal species to be $\Phi = 0.73 \pm 0.02$ for all samples.
 This is remarkably close to the maximum packing fraction obtainable in a close packed structure.
-Similar compressions so far have only been reached at this size ratio between colloids and depletant, when additional gravitational compression of sedimented crystals occurred \cite{Buzzacarro2007PRL}.
+At this size ratio similar compressions have so far only been reached, when additional gravitational compression of sedimented crystals occurred \cite{Buzzacarro2007PRL}.